 From Abracadabra to Zombies

-The obvious error of the 9/11 deniers is in failing to falsify the claim that 9/11 was planned and executed by 19 Islamic soldiers at war with the United States and directed by Osama bin Laden. --Bob Carroll
+The most obvious error of the 9/11 deniers (or "9/11 truthers," as they are also called) is in failing to falsify the claim that 9/11 was planned and executed by 19 Islamic terrorists directed by Osama bin Laden.
+Their other errors are detailed below.

 assumptions and questions

-Since when is Charlie Sheen a highly credible public figure?
-Okay, who cares what Sheen says about anything except acting or prostitution?
-[This not an ad hominem.
-I'm just giving credit where credit is due.
-I love his work and what he does in his spare time is his business, until he starts making bad arguments.]
-He's making the same kind of claims that have been put forth by 9/11 conspiracy theorists, including David Ray Griffin in The New Pearl Harbor: Disturbing Questions About the Bush Administration and 9/11.
+Many claims have been put forth by 9/11 conspiracy theorists, including those of David Ray Griffin in The New Pearl Harbor: Disturbing Questions About the Bush Administration and 9/11.
 A review of these claims is in order.

-What Richard Morrock said of Griffin seems to apply equally well to Sheen's and other conspiracy buffs' comments:
+What Richard Morrock said of Griffin applies to other 9/11-conspiracy buffs:

 His approach consists of asking disturbing questions, ignoring the actual evidence, speculating about the possible answers, assuming the worst-case scenario, and then drawing up his indictment of the administration based on his assumptions, even where they are in flagrant contradiction to widely-known facts.

-Yes, it does raise a lot of questions....about the quality of airport security we had at the time and about the things that had to happen in order for these "amateurs" to get into such a position to cause such damage.
-It raises questions about the kind of mindset such people must have and about who financed them and planned the attacks.
+It is true that the idea that 19 terrorist conspirators with box cutters could take over four commercial airliners and successfully crash three of them into their targets at the World Trade Center and the Pentagon boggles the mind and raises a lot of questions.
+It raises questions about the quality of airport security we had at the time and about the things that had to happen in order for these terrorist conspirators to get into such a position to cause such damage.
+It raises questions about the kind of mindset such people must have had to engage such a plot.
+It raises questions about who financed and trained these suicide hijackers.
+Who planned the attacks?
 It raises questions about how they got into this country and how they learned to fly commercial airplanes.
 It raises questions about how they figured out that they could get box cutters through airport security and about why our government hadn't identified the threat these individuals posed.
-It raises questions as to why Sheen and others don't want to give credit to the mostly Saudi-born Islamic suicide hijackers for planning and executing their unprecedented coordinated acts of terror.
 It raises questions about the conditions perceived by these Saudis and their allies that would drive them to commit such acts.
-But those aren't the questions Sheen poses.
+But those aren't the questions the 9/11 truthers pose.
+I wonder why "9/11 truthers" don't want to give credit to the mostly Saudi-born Islamic suicide hijackers for planning and executing their unprecedented coordinated acts of terror.
+Do the truthers think that Muslim terrorists are too stupid to plan such an attack?
+If so, then they underestimate our enemies and overestimate the abilities of those in power in America.